A computational model of infant sensorimotor exploration in the mobile paradigm: Results

 \subsubsection{No deviation from baseline activity error}

 In this ablation study (Fig. \ref{fig:baselineAb}), we remove the deviation from baseline activity loss.
-This has a very small effect.
+The condition without the baseline activity loss shows little difference compared to the condition with the baseline activity loss.
 The reason for introducing the deviation from baseline activity loss in our model was twofold: to limit the overall activity to some activity range around the baseline level and to account for the gradual increase in fussiness observed in infants as the experiments progressed.
-Presumably, the reason for the small effect of this ablation is that the urge to explore different activity ranges is the main driver of limb activity, and adding a factor that was supposed to simulate "fussiness" over time was superfluous.
+Presumably, the reason for the small effect of this ablation is that the urge to explore different activity ranges is the main driver of limb activity, and adding a factor that was supposed to simulate ``fussiness'' over time was superfluous.